Summer Research Opportunity Program

 - Work with the student on an abstract, outline, rough draft, and final paper based on the research.

-- Permit time in the student's research schedule for meetings required of all SROP participants and for the SROP conference.
+- Permit time in the student's research schedule for meetings required of all SROP participants.